cooltrain7/Planetside-2-API-Tracker/README.md

  - Metagame_event
  - Title
  - Zone

+ ## Maps
+A collection of Official Planetside Map Lods (26/10/2020)

+ - Indar
+ - Esamir
+ - Amerish
+ - Hossin
+ - Koltyr
+ - OutfitWars
+ - VR
+ - Tutorial
+ - Nexus

+With special thanks to Rhett for extraction

 ##  The Issues
 Have any issue with the census collection or stream API?
 Want a feature added?
 Add it here for community tracking.